 At those times, if you lose the koan, take a burning light and make a special search in the deep night.

 How can you find the right correspondence [with your real self]?

-A monk asked Zhaozhou, "I have just entered this monastery.
+A monk asked Zhaozhou [GG: in all earnestness], "I have just entered this monastery.
 I beg you, Master, please give me instructions."Wansong's Notes

 Zhaozhou asked, "Have you eaten your rice gruel yet?"

 [GG: The monk attained some realization.]

 The monastery isn't bad for you.Wumen's Comment